gfay63/atlas-app-services-admin-api/README.md

 ## 🚀 Getting Started

 To begin, you'll need your Public and Private keys, as well as your groupId (identical to your Project Id).
-Get them [here](https://www.mongodb.com/docs/atlas/app-services/admin/api/v3/).
+See how to get them [here](https://www.mongodb.com/docs/atlas/app-services/admin/api/v3/).

 The default BaseUrl is `https://realm.mongodb.com/api/admin/v3.0`.